This guide was last updated in August 2018.

 - which has been agreed between the supplier and the retailer; or

-- which involves the supplier mandating the maximum rebate or discount that the retailer can offer.
+- which involves the supplier mandating the maximum rebate or discount that the retailer can offer (or margin that the retailer can make).

 Nevertheless, as an exception, it may be possible to justify RPM in certain circumstances, if it would lead to benefits for consumers.
 For example: